 to the significant increase in our population growth.
 We reached

-6 billion today.
-It is estimated that world population will double
+8 billion today.
+It is estimated that the world population of people

-to 11 billion by about 2020!
-As we post-Agricultural Revolution
+will double to 11 billion by about 2020!
+As we post-Agricultural

-humans multiplied we took the land from the nomadic family clans
+Revolution humans multiplied we took the land from the nomadic family

 At the start of